surniaulula/wpsso/readme.txt

 * **New Features**
 	* None.
 * **Improvements**
-	* Moved the "Add Text or Article Body Property" option to the SSO &gt; Advanced Settings &gt; Schema Defaults &gt; Creative Work tab (Premium editon).
+	* Moved the "Add Text or Article Body Property" option to the SSO &gt; Advanced Settings &gt; Schema Defaults &gt; Creative Work tab (Premium edition).
-	* Moved the "Aggregate Offers by Currency" option to the SSO &gt; Advanced Settings &gt; Schema Defaults &gt; Product tab (Premium editon).
+	* Moved the "Aggregate Offers by Currency" option to the SSO &gt; Advanced Settings &gt; Schema Defaults &gt; Product tab (Premium edition).
 * **Bugfixes**
-	* Fixed a missing Schema 'articleSection' property when the "Article Section" value is the default (Premium editon).
+	* Fixed a missing Schema 'articleSection' property when the "Article Section" value is the default (Premium edition).
 * **Developer Notes**
-	* Renamed the 'wpsso_video_details_wpvideo' filter to 'wpsso_video_details_wpvideoshortcode' (Premium editon).
+	* Renamed the 'wpsso_video_details_wpvideo' filter to 'wpsso_video_details_wpvideoshortcode' (Premium edition).
-	* Refactored the `WpssoProMediaWpvideoshortcode->filter_video_details_wpvideoshortcode()` method (Premium editon).
+	* Refactored the `WpssoProMediaWpvideoshortcode->filter_video_details_wpvideoshortcode()` method (Premium edition).
 	* Added a new `WpssoMedia->add_og_video_from_attached()` method.
 	* Added a new `WpssoMedia->add_og_video_from_attachment()` method.
 	* Replaced calls to `wp_attachment_is_image()` by `wp_attachment_is( 'image' )`.